Skip to content

 • Clock skew resilience.
 All apt-get update calls use -o Acquire::Check-Valid-Until=false to handle container VM clock drift.

 On macOS, Docker runs inside a Colima VM with limited resources.
-The rootfs build runs apt, npm, and curl-based CLI installers concurrently, requiring substantial memory.
+The rootfs build runs apt, npm, and profile install steps, requiring substantial memory.

 ThresholdRAMNotes